Hopeless142314/lbee-restoration/README.md

 - The game window is set to 4:3
 - Backgrounds are restored
 - CGs are restored
-- Some CGs are also uncensored
+- Option to uncensor the CGs
 - Textboxes are changed to look like the original
 - Revamped some menus like the original
 - Komari's "donut scene" is restored